 Master's Degree Programs

 Master's programs are usually 33- to 36-credit hours in length and are designed for different types of students.
 Students may choose from programs such as the Master of Arts/Science or Master of Education (M.Ed.) which is designed for K-12 and adult education teachers.
 Some programs may require students to complete a practicum and, in many cases, that part can be conducted in the educator's own classroom.
 Students may enroll full- or part-time and can graduate in as little as 18 months.

 "We use a cohort model online that allows students to develop relationships and support each other through the program," says Dr. Bleisten.
 "And, most students follow a full-time schedule that includes 12 required courses, at least low intermediate proficiency in a second language, attend a conference and complete a final portfolio."

 Online programs are complementary and students experience the same academic rigors as their campus-based counterparts.
 For example, Dr. Bleistein explains that students in the online program at Asuza Pacific work through a variety of assignments weekly, such as reading, watching presentations and spend considerable time online interacting with classmates and their professors.

 Graduate Certificate Programs

-Graduate certificate programs are designed for different purposes, and could be fitting for career changers, K-12 educators that want to earn an ESL endorsement, and professionals that desire to teach English abroad.
+Graduate certificate programs are designed for different purposes, and could be fitting for career changers, K-12 educators who want to earn an ESL endorsement, and professionals who desire to teach English abroad.
 Graduate ESL certificates are typically 15- to 18-credit hours in length and curriculum focuses on practical instruction in ESL principles and teaching techniques.